Wake Forest uptick in armed robberies part of 'growing pains'

-WAKE FOREST, NC (WTVD) --Police have arrested an 18-year-old man in connection with an armed robbery in Wake Forest on Wednesday evening.
+WAKE FOREST, N.C.
+(WTVD) --Police have arrested an 18-year-old man in connection with an armed robbery in Wake Forest on Wednesday evening.

 Antonio Devonlee Diggs, of Youngsville, has been charged with robbery with a dangerous weapon.